ssummey/ssummey/README.md

 ### About me:

-I'm currently enrolled at ASU working on a Bachelor's of Science in Software Engineering.
-Software Engineering in Test intern at Toshiba Global Commerce Solutions May 2021 to Present<br>
+I'm currently enrolled at ASU pursuing a Bachelor's of Science in Software Engineering, and working as a Software Engineering in Test intern at Toshiba Global Commerce Solutions (May 2021 to Present)<br>

+### Contact info:

 <a href="https://ssummey.github.io/summey_resume">Resume</a><br>
 <a href="https://scottsummey.com">Website</a><br>
-Email: ssummey@gmail.com
+ssummey@gmail.com